PhD Scholarships Program

 These prestigious doctoral scholarships are awarded to Australian applicants who demonstrate outstanding merit in blood cancer research.
 They are open to all areas of Australian research in blood cancers and blood cancer related disorders.

-Applicants’ work must align with a least one of the Leukaemia Foundation’s research priorities:
+Applicants’ work must align with a least one of the Leukaemia Foundation’s seven research priorities:

 1. Understanding the biology of blood cancers.

-2. Precision medicine – investing in new, tailor-made therapies to treat each patient’s cancer.
+2. Precision medicine – investing in new, tailor-made blood cancer therapies.

 3. New diagnostics.

-5. Innovative clinical trials and/or incorporation of real world data.
+6. Innovative clinical trials and/or incorporation of real-world data.

-The PhD scholarship program offers applicants – early career scientists, nurses and haematologists – a three-year scholarship with annual funding of $40,333 (a total of $130,000 per scholarship).
+The PhD scholarship program offers applicants – early career scientists, allied health care professionals, nurses and haematologists – a three-year scholarship with annual funding of $48,000 (a total of $150,000 per scholarship).

 The selection criteria used by the HSANZ is based on National Health and Medical Research Council scoring.